-A payment made to an employee by his employer on account of a personal injury is to be treated, subject to the limitations stated below, as compensation "paid for time lost" if it included pay for time lost and was paid for an identifiable period of absence from the active service of the employer.
+A payment made to an employee by their employer due to a personal injury is to be treated, subject to the limitations stated below, as compensation "paid for time lost" if it included pay for time lost and was paid for an identifiable period of absence from the active service of the employer.

 EXCEPTION: Payment under a workers compensation law or public disability is not RRA compensation paid for time lost.
-These benefits are paid under a state or Federal workers compensation law or plan.
+These benefits are paid under a state or federal workers compensation law or plan.
 Therefore, no part of such payment is creditable as compensation.
 RRA annuity payments are reduced when the employee is also entitled to periodic workers compensation pay or a public disability benefit.